 Most people are aware that pornography brings with it –even from a purely secular point of view– some seriously negative results.
 Many are calling it “the new drug.”
-The number of ruptured families, relationships and personal lives should give sufficient proof to its disastrous nature.
+The number of ruptured families, relationships, and personal lives should give sufficient proof of its disastrous nature.

 I admit that I can’t help but feeling exasperated when “scientists” or “psychologists” continue to lecture on “healthy sexuality” which is nothing of the sort.
 Junk-food sexuality does nothing but harm to all of those involved (especially women!)
 Time and time again, nature has a way of reminding us that we are made and designed for love.
 Perhaps it’s time to start listening.

 Does Porn Cause Erectile Dysfunction?

 Here I would like to share just two sections of the larger interview that you can find here.

 Matt Fradd: Gabe, what is porn-induced erectile dysfunction?

 Gabe Deem: It’s a condition where you become unable to get and/or maintain an erection without porn.
 In other words, you can get it up with porn, but not your partner (guys with severe porn-induced ED can no longer get an erection with porn either).

 Historically, ED has been classified as either “psychogenic,” due to psychological factors like stress, depression, and anxiety, or “organic,” resulting from physical conditions such as hormonal problems and cardiovascular disease.
 However, porn-induced ED appears to be about sexually conditioning yourself (training your brain) to become aroused by pixels instead of a real person.